-Because these are doctoral degree programs, dentistry is not offered as a major.
+Although it is not possible to major in dentistry at the undergraduate level, pre-dental advising is available for bachelor's degree students.
+Graduate-level dental degrees are available at many schools, including Ohio State University, University of Florida, and University of Minnesota - Twin Cities.
+Because dental programs are doctoral degree programs, dentistry is not offered as an undergraduate major.
 Still, students should begin preparing for dental school as undergraduates.
-They might seek a school that offers a pre-dental program, or they might pursue a bachelor's degree in biology, chemistry or another scientific field.
-Regardless of the major they choose, aspiring dentists should complete courses in chemistry, physics, biology and advanced math in preparation for dental school.
+They might seek a school that offers a pre-dental advising program, or students might pursue a bachelor's degree in biology, chemistry, or another scientific field.
+Regardless of the major they choose, aspiring dentists should complete certain courses in the sciences, including chemistry, physics, biology, anatomy, and math.

 Colleges with Dentistry Programs

 To become a dentist, a student must complete a Doctor of Dental Surgery (DDS), a Doctor of Medical Dentistry (DMD), or a Doctor of Dental Medicine (DDM) program at a dental school accredited by the Commission on Dental Accreditation (CODA), which is associated with the American Dental Association (ADA).
 There were over 60 schools recognized by CODA as of 2015.